FizziMilk/KHABSTimetable/Harrison/Group Meeting Notes - Harrison.md

 - Database Configuration which will allow us to store information about the classrooms, modules and their required contact hours and lecturers.
 - and finally A suitable software architecture to implement the required algorithm and connect the aforementioned parts/points of the program.

+## JUSTIFICATION:
-## Realistic Expectations & Limitations
+## Realistic Expectations & Limitations (Option Analysis/Technical Solution Options)

 While we aim to create the best product possible, there are some limitations once the scarcity of resources and time are considered.